 We hope that by the end of the session you will have a good understanding of how best to run a WI meeting to support you in your role.
-This module will take no more than 30 minutes to complete.

 Slide 3 - The WI meeting

 The first meeting we will talk about is the WI meeting.
 This is at the heart of what the WI is and is where everyone comes together to enjoy a stimulating programme.
 It is a place where members feel they belong, so it is important when developing an agenda for the meeting that the WI's identity and values of truth, tolerance, justice, and fellowship helps shape it, so members engage well with each other and feel part of the collective movement.